 IOSCO is consulting on proposed enhancements (PDF 391 KB) to its 2013 guidance on liquidity risk management in collective investment schemes (CIS), taking into account the FSB’s Recommendations (see January 2017 article) and investor protection considerations.
 It includes a section that discusses the specific characteristics of exchange-traded funds (ETFs).
 IOSCO is also consulting on good practice guidance (PDF 642 KB), which provides practical information, examples and good practices regarding liquidity and risk management in funds.
 Both are open for comment until 18 September 2017.

-In response to the FSB’s recommendations and investor protection considerations, IOSCO proposes to enhance
+In response to the FSB’s recommendations and investor protection considerations, IOSCO proposes to enhance its 2013 guidance on liquidity risk management in CIS by additional guidance on or elaboration of:

 On a first reading, the enhanced guidance broadly reflects what is currently regarded as best practice in the European fund management industry, flowing from the specific requirements in the UCITS Directive and the AIFMD.
 However, fund managers will wish to note the need for full documentation of decisions in both the design and operational phases.
 Also, the proposed liquidity disclosures on page 25 will not easily fit within the prescribed narratives for the PRIIP KID.